 “Worst team ever”

-That said, for mindless run and gun it’s hard to beat Call of Duty.
-I think I prefer Battlefield overall, however, leveling up, gaining a prestige, unlocking new weapons etc, it all works to make Call of Duty multiplayer a fun experience.
+That said, for mindless run and gun it’s hard to beat Call of Duty: WWII.
+I think I prefer Battlefield overall, however, levelling up, gaining a prestige, unlocking new weapons etc, it all works to make Call of Duty multiplayer a fun experience.

 I am so happy to see a return to a soldier, a weapon, some non-op perks and no jetpacks meaning you are left to win or lose based on your reaction time, how well you know the map and of course, your teammates doing the same.